When is the best time to visit Italy?

 June, June, June

 If I’d to hedge my bets, I’d say June is a good time to visit Italy.
-Temperatures haven’t yet reached their melting point and popular destinations won’t yet be packed with visitors.
+Temperatures haven’t yet reached their highest point and popular destinations won’t yet be (as) packed with visitors.

 Spring in Italy packing